PowerCodersOrg/powercoders.org/site/content/city/lausanne.md

   The timeline for the next batch:

-  Application: June - July 19\
+  * Application: June - July 19

-  Preparation and probation: August - September 19\
+  * Preparation and probation: August - September 19

-  Coding school in Lausanne: September - December 19\
+  * Coding school in Lausanne: September - December 19

-  IT internship: From January 2020
+  * IT internship: from January 2020

   We accept applications on an ongoing basis for the program starting early